-You won’t even have to worry about waves from motorized vehicles.
-There are actually a number of wakeless paddling trails near the dam and near Sheep Creek Overlook, so you can paddle in solitude for a couple miles in canyons that rise anywhere between 100 and 1,000 feet.
+Above the dam, enjoy beachside activities and boating on the lake.
+You won’t even have to worry about waves from motorized boats.
+There are actually a number of wakeless paddling trails near the dam at the Mustang Ridge parking area at Sunny Cove five minutes from Dutch John, Utah.
+There’s also a wakeless area at Sheep Creek Overlook, which is about 15 minutes from Manila, Wyo., so you can paddle in solitude for a couple miles in canyons that rise anywhere between 100 and 1,000 feet.

 “It’s really spectacular,” says Ryan Kelly, Flaming Gorge marketing director.
 “It’s a great way to get that deep canyon experience without going on a commercial trip downstream.”